 - Branches grow slightly to strongly drooping; non-pendant twigs are stout and yellow-brown in color, usually glabrous.

-- Foliage is needle-like, 0.6 to 1.2 inches (1.6 – 3 cm) long, 4-angled in cross section, rigid, blue-green in color, bearing stomata on all surfaces, with a spine-tipped apex.
+- Leaves are needle-like, measuring 0.6 to 1.2 inches (1.6 – 3 cm) long, 4-angled in cross section, rigid, blue-green in color, bearing stomata on all surfaces, with a spine-tipped apex.

 - Pollen cones are red in color, growing in whorls of 3 to 5 at the proximal end of new shoots, primarily borne in upper crown.